 You can run a Redis queue to optimise performance in the control panel when using the Git integration.
-With any form of queue driver you can also push other tasks, like generating assets or warming the static cache, into the background.
+With a queue driver you can also push other tasks, like generating assets or warming the static cache, into the background.
 A queue performs jobs in the background.
 This makes sure that you don't have to wait for tasks when browsing the control panel or when you're deploying your website.
 This article explains how you can make a Redis queue work for multiple Statamic sites on one server.

 Configure Statamic